-As we approach the end of the calendar year, most company directors will be looking at tying up loose ends before the start of 2022 and considering what bonuses to pay out.
+As we approach the end of the calendar year, most company directors will be looking at tying up loose ends before the start of 2022 and considering what bonuses and benefits in kind to pay out.

 That’s especially true if your accounting period runs until the end of December, or if it’s recently come to a close.

 As you review your company’s position at the end of the year with a clear view of your profits and losses, you’ll also need to think about directors’ bonuses.
 Giving bonuses allows you to reward yourself and any other directors in your company for your hard work, while also being tax-efficient in many cases.

 Cash bonuses are treated as earnings by HMRC.
 On one hand, that means you can deduct them from your company’s profits as a business expense, potentially reducing your corporation tax bill.
 It also means, however, that you’ll need to process them through PAYE in addition to your other earnings, deducting income tax and class 1 National Insurance contributions (NICs).

 If you make this payment within the accounting period it relates to, deducting it as an expense should be relatively straightforward.
 But because many companies agree on bonuses at their annual general meeting (AGM) after the year-end, things can get a little more complicated.

 The general rule is that to be counted as an expense for a particular accounting period, a bonus should be paid within nine months of the end of that period.

 ‘Paid’ under these rules means not only has the cash changed hands, but that it has met certain conditions set out in PAYE legislation.